Ultimate Guide to Choosing the Best Mattress for You, a guest post.

 - CALIFORNIA KING (72 x 84 inches): Provides more ample space and suitable for an adjustable bed.

 Pricing and quality usually correlate with each other when it comes to choosing a mattress.
 Mattresses can cost for as low as $200 to as high as $3000.
 The higher one invests the higher quality one can expect from the product.
 Products with higher quality usually last longer and offer specific features like heat transfer or motion-sensing; however, they can be expensive.
 Low-quality mattresses are usually made with low-density polyurethane foam and do not long.
 If your budget is small you can invest in a less expensive mattress and plan to get a better one in the future.

 Type of Mattress

-Mattress types available in the market include: Innerspring, Natural Fiber, Memory Foam, Latex, and Hybrids.
+Mattress types available in the market include Innerspring, Natural Fiber, Memory Foam, Latex, and Hybrids.

 - Innerspring: This a widely popular type of mattress type.
 Benefits of this type include: they provide edge support; they produce less noise; they are breathable and they are easy to transport.
 However, they are limited to one-side use only.
 There different kinds of Innersprings including Pocketed coil, Continuous coil, Bonnell coil and Offset Coil.

 - Natural Fiber: They are produced using limited chemicals and are extremely durable.
-Popular options for this type include: Organic Cotton which can last up to 15 years; Organic Wool which is great temperature regulation; Hemp which is suitable vegans; Coconut coir which provides a balanced quality; Latex and Bamboo both produced naturally.
+Popular options for this type include Organic Cotton which can last up to 15 years; Organic Wool which is great temperature regulation; Hemp which is suitable for vegans; Coconut coir which provides a balanced quality; Latex and Bamboo both produced naturally.

 - Memory Foam: This mattress type is viscoelastic and reacts to heat and pressure.
 It offers key advantageous benefits such as suitability for proper spine alignment, prevention and relief of pain, low motion transfer, reduced allergens and easy fitting with adjustable beds.